lialb/TweetBotStarter/README.md

 Now clone the base code from Github.
 This is the page you're on right now.
 Click on the green clone and download link.

-This code uses a library called Tweepy, which makes it easier to interact with the twitter API.
-In order to make this code functional, download tweepy using the command ```pip install tweepy``` in the python terminal.
+This code uses the libraries requests and pandas, which makes it easier to make HTTP requests and to read/write csv files.
+In order to make this code functional, download tweepy using the command ```pip install requests``` and then ```pip install pandas``` in the terminal.

 ## Starting to Code!